 For years I had a recurring dream.
 My mother is handing out chocolate biscuits to a long line of children.
 By the time she gets to me the chocolate biscuit packet is empty.
 The dream then starts again and again it ends with an empty packet of chocolate biscuits.
 When I found my father’s secret jar of loose change the first thing I did was buy a packet of chocolate fucking biscuits.
 Oreo too, American biscuits wonder-filled with churro-flavored creme.
 I gobbled the lot in a carpark behind the Cole’s New World.
 Oreo are still my favorite biscuit not just because of the secret trans fat goodness but because they come without a plastic tray.
 You can rip open the packet with your teeth and scull.
 Wash down with milk.
 Oreo’s are best stored in the freezer.
 Discover them late at night, behind the frozen peas.

-Family Hold Back or FHB is a code my mother applied to kids when guests arrive unexpectedly and there was potentially not enough food to go round.
+Family Hold Back or FHB is a code the adults in my family applied to kids when guests arrive unexpectedly and there was potentially not enough food to go round.
 FHB was whispered from family member to family member.
 I remember watching the guests pile food high on to their plates unaware of the holes I was drilling in the back of their heads and the sacrifice I was making in the shadows of FHB.
 I resented FHB with my whole being I began to devise sophisticated strategies for getting my dream foods into my mouth; chocolate biscuits with cream centers, soft coffee roles with pink icing and sherbet.

 I’d been self harming with sherbet behind the school dunnies for months.
 While the other kids smoked cigarettes, I scooped packet after packet of sherbet into my mouth to make up for the lost years in the Pritikin wilderness.
 A handsome student dentist discovered a carnival of rot in my mouth at my 6 monthly check-up and set to work filling the cavities.
 He decided not to use anesthetic for reasons I’m still unaware of.
 Budget cuts, sadomasochism, whatever, it was my first memory of torture.
 My mouth kept closing and the dentist assistant kept saying “a little wider, a little wider, a little wider” finally my mouth flipped open doubling it’s capacity and astounding even the dentist.
 “Woah there tiger, don’t eat us” 10 years later when I had my impacted wisdom teeth removed under a general anaesthetic, the surgeon remarked how big my mouth was.
 “I was butchered by a dentist when I was 7″ I said.
 He laughed heartily, so much so it must have slipped his mind to prescribe me any pain killers.
 Once home I had to rely on ice packs to ease the pain.
 It was torturous.
 I remember my mother telling me while I lay in bed in excruciating pain that pain is relative and it couldn’t possibly be worse than child birth.